 iPhone 12 Pro vs iPhone 13 Pro: Screen & design

 While the iPhone 12 Pro marked somewhat of a design departure from its predecessor, the iPhone 13 Pro is almost identical to its forebear.
 Both the iPhone 13 Pro and the iPhone 12 Pro have 6.1-inch Super Retina XDR screens, with both offering HDR displays at the same resolution.

-Both also feature the same IP68 water resistance, meaning the phones can be taken down to 6 metres for up to 30 minutes.
-Or more realistically for most users, can stand being dropped in the bath or exposed to a heavy downpour.
-Both models also use the same tough ceramic shield front which was said to be 4x better for “drop performance” than the iPhone 11 Pro - good news for the clumsy among us.
+Both also feature the same IP68 water resistance, meaning the phones can be taken down to six meters for up to 30 minutes, or (more realistically for most users) can stand being dropped in the bath or exposed to a heavy downpour.
+Both models also use the same tough ceramic shield front, which is said to be 4x better for “drop performance” than the iPhone 11 Pro; good news for the clumsy among us.

 The iPhone 13 Pro is slightly heavier at 203g vs 187g, but again it’s hardly noticeable in reality.
-Apple has stuck with the squared off curved edges of the iPhone 12 Pro for the iPhone 13 Pro - the best way to play spot the difference between the two models is to flip them over where the newer model’s larger camera lenses make it most apparent.
+Apple has stuck with the squared-off curved edges of the iPhone 12 Pro for the iPhone 13 Pro.
+So the best way to play spot the difference between the two models is to flip them over where the newer model’s larger camera lenses make it most apparent.

 iPhone 12 Pro vs iPhone 13 Pro: Battery and capacity